 Internet Explorer document.body.appendChild(...) problem

 On my spare time, I develop a PHP web application on OS X and thus test my sites in Firefox, Safari and Opera on a daily basis.
-Every once in a while, however, I also verify that the code works in Internet Explorer.
+More seldom, I also verify that it works in Internet Explorer.
+Or doesn’t.

-One issue occured after I added a PopupElement control to a site.
-The PopupElement control makes it possible to display a div as a popup and automatically append a semi-transparent background element to the page.
+One issue occured after I added a popup element control to a site, which makes it possible to display a div element as a popup with a semi-transparent background that closes the popup when it’s clicked.

 To handle this situation, you can:

 - wait until the body is loaded, using

 - append the element to another element, instead of the body tag

 Waiting for the body to load is not an option in many cases, since it causes the logic to halt while waiting for the event.
 I don’t recommend it.

 Instead, I use the second option.
 Appending elements to any other element works great and doesn’t require you to change how your page is loaded by Internet Explorer 6.